Many businesses aim for their websites to rank highly in search engines, but it's a moving target.

 Apps are an essential tool that organizations should consider offering to provide users with an exceptional customer experience.
 Over the last few years, there has been growing support for progressive web apps, or PWA.
 The great thing about a PWA is that it combines the functionality of a native app, with the accessibility of a website.
 Many have started to question whether or not it is possible for PWAs to completely replace native apps in the future.
-Read on to learn more about PWAs or if you need help choosing whether to go with a PWA or native app.

 Ask any SEO professional what their #1 challenge is and they’ll likely answer: Resources.